 If you need to move dirt from one part of your work site to another, this equipment is for you.
-Not only can it haul dirt well, it’s small size makes it easy to maneuver around with it’s small size.
-Like the same says, this piece of equipment can roam many types of of terrain.
+Not only can it haul dirt well, but its small size also makes it easy to maneuver around with its small size.
+As the same says, this piece of equipment can roam many types of terrain.

 There are two types of dozers, track and wheel dozers.
 Both perform the same task, but how they get around is different.
 The track dozer has tracks instead of wheels.
 These large tracks make it less likely to sink in the ground.
 Wheel dozers, like the name implies, have large wheels and can typically move material quicker than a track dozer.
 The type you need depends on the duties being performed.

-If you have medium-large jobs to complete than the excavator is for you.
+If you have medium-large jobs to complete then the excavator is for you.
 It’s like the backhoe loader but it can rotate a full 360 degrees and are often larger.
-There are mini excavators for smaller jobs, but they can do the same digging, lifting, like any other size.
+There are mini excavators for smaller jobs, but they can do the same digging, lifting, as any other size.